IamShika/AReallyCoolPedal/README.md

 # 🎹 MIDI Pedal Mapper

 Control your MIDI sustain pedal using your computer keyboard.
-Map keys like `Shift`, `Numpad0`, or `Alt` to toggle the sustain pedal on/off — perfect for musicians who use digital pianos or DAWs and want hands-free control.
+Map keys like `Shift`, `Numpad0`, or `Alt` to toggle the sustain pedal on/off — perfect for musicians who use digital pianos or DAWs and want a shortcut control.
 You should install LoopMidi to route the midi signal to DAW too.

 # See gifs below for guide.